 LLC, Professional Corporation or Corporation

 Typically, we will want to form an LLC and later elect S corporation status.
 However, certain states require certain professions such as accountants, attorneys and doctors to be professional corporations.
-These entitis can also elect S Corp taxation.
+These entities can also elect S Corp taxation.

 Multi-member LLCs and Partnerships need agreements between the members and partners respectively.
 As mentioned through this chapter, there are issues such as death, divorce, incapacitation, spending limits, required distributions (so you have cash to pay taxes), valuation techniques, etc. that need to be addressed.
 These agreements are legal in nature and represent rights, therefore WCG cannot assist in drafting these.
 However, we act in a consulting capacity with attorneys all the time to ensure a quality agreement is drafted that meets the client’s needs and objectives from all aspects.

 We have more details on Operating Agreements later in this chapter.
 Please review yours for probable missing things.

-If your underlying entity is a corporation then we also draft Corporate Minutes for your Book of Record to adopt an Accountable Plan which is used for employee reimbursements (see our chapter on operating your S Corp).
+If your underlying entity is a corporation then we also draft Corporate Minutes for your Book of Record to adopt an Accountable Plan which is used for employee reimbursements (see our fun-filled chapter on operating your S Corp).

 The days of deducting out of pocket expenses such as mileage, cell phone and home office were not a good idea with S corporations prior to the Tax Cuts and Jobs Act of 2017, but today they are essentially gone.
 The Accountable Plan allows you to reimburse yourself as an employee, and as such the deduction is taken on the business tax return (which in turn reduces the amount net ordinary income being passed through to the shareholders).
 We will show you how this is a slick way of pulling money out of your business in the form of employee expense reimbursements.

 Corporate Minutes and Books of Record